Get

 Does This Breed Get Along With Other Pets? 🐶 😽

 German Shepherds can generally get along with other dogs, especially if introduced at a young age.
 They’re typically wary of those outside their family but are confident enough to engage with other dogs.
-Frequent socialization is essential in reducing aggressiveness and inappropriate social behaviors.
+Frequent ongoing positive socialization is essential for reducing the potential for aggression and inappropriate social behaviors.

 Since German Shepherds are traditionally some of the most versatile dogs, their breeding line may affect their prey drive and friendliness with other animals.